rogelioprieto/linux-tips/_posts/2021-04-14-how-to-do-exit-an-ssh-connection.md

+---
+layout: post
-# How to do exit an ssh connection?
+title: How to do exit an ssh connection?
+# categories:
+---

+## Problem:

+I need to exit from an ssh connectio but is unresponsive (type and do nothing!).

+## Solution:
+To exit, you have to type a keys combination into the ssh connection.

+### Step by step:

 There are two ways: